Acoustic-phonon-mediated superconductivity in Bernal bilayer graphene

 We first concentrate on an unpolarized normal state (i.e., absence of flavor polarization) and plot the associated effective pairing $g^*=g_0-U_R$ as a function of doping for $\Delta_1=40-80$ meV in Fig.~\ref{Fig:MuStar}(a).
 Remarkably, $g^*$ remains positive for a wide range of carrier density, suggesting that superconductivity persists in the presence of Coulomb repulsion.
 Replacing $g_0$ by $g^*$ in Eq.~(\ref{Eq:g_kk'}) and solving Eqs.~(\ref{Eq:LGE_1}) and (\ref{Eq:LGE_2}), we confirm that superconductivity indeed survives the Coulomb repulsion, but $T_c$ is noticeably reduced because the effective Coulomb repulsion suppresses the phonon-mediated attraction causing the pairing.
 The resulting $T_c$ is insensitive to $\epsilon$ and $d$, indicating a strong screening situation.
 In Fig.~\ref{Fig:BBG}(c), $T_c$ as a function of $n_e$ and $\Delta_1$ is summarized, providing a detailed map for the search of superconductivity.
 The highest $T_c$ is around 0.3 K (1.2 K) in the hole (electron) doping.
 The actual $T_c$ would be lower since our mean-field BCS theory in general overestimates $T_c$ in two dimensions.
+Close to VHS (at which $g^*$ is peaked), the non-adiabatic vertex corrections \cite{Phan_2020,Cappelluti1996}, which we ignore, can also modify $T_c$.